 Tonight the High School student ministry talked about sex, lust, and dating.
 Below you will find the 4 main points of our discussion.
 Please use these main points to start or continue discussion about these important topics with your teenager.

-So what does the Bible say about sex?
+the Bible say about sex?

 God created it

 Main Point 1: God created sex to be experienced inside the context of a biblical marriage.